 State Fire Marshal’s Office Promotes Wildfire Preparedness

-“Wildfires often begin unnoticed,” said Tennessee Department of Commerce and Insurance Commissioner Julie Mix McPeak.
-“They spread quickly, igniting brush, trees and homes.
+“Wildfires often begin unnoticed,” Tennessee State Fire Marshal and Commerce & Insurance Commissioner Julie Mix McPeak says.
+“They spread quickly, igniting brush, trees, and homes.
 Reduce your risk by preparing now, before a wildfire starts.
 Meet with your family to decide what to do and where to go if wildfires threaten your area.”

-Follow the U.S. Fire Administration’s steps to protect your family, home, and property.
+The best way to protect against a wildfire is to plan ahead.
+Follow the U.S. Fire Administration’s steps listed below to best protect your family and property.